Infinity Guitar Works

 With the toggle switch on the mode control you switch between Natural – Mix – Harmonic modes.

 With the toggle controls, there is no built-in Drive control.
-The Sustainiac is always fully on.
+The Sustainiac Stealth PRO is always fully on.

 An optional Drive pot can be fitted to give you additional control.